dipcoat-image/finitedepth/doc/source/config-reference.rst

 Data to import an experiment type.
 Defaults to import :class:`Experiment`.

-This map consists of variable name and module name to import an object, which must be a concrete implementation of :class:`ExperimentBase`.
+This map consists of variable name and module name to import an object, which must be a concrete subclass of :class:`ExperimentBase`.

 name
 """"